Frequently Answered Questions

-- Every year we receive applications that simply do not make it clear which criteria is being addressed.
-Every Award has seven criteria.
+- Every Award has six criteria.
 Please keep referring back and make sure you answer every point and please do not just submit generic marketing material.

-- When we look for the winner of the Most Innovative Use of Technology in Assessment, we accept that not all innovations in e-assessment go on to become a commercial success.
+- The Most Innovative Use of Technology in Assessment: we accept that not all innovations in e-assessment go on to become a commercial success.
 This is why we clarify that any entry to this category does not already need to be in use commercially.
 However, please still read the criteria carefully.

 - The word count we accept for the main application is 300 words per criteria, or question.
 No exceptions.

 - Please do not submit weblinks in your application, our judges will not open them!
 If your application makes it through to the second stage, only then will there be an opportunity to give more of a demonstration over the internet.